 2. Quantity Content (mass)

 A lot of content helps a lot, but as an individual success factor it is of limited effectiveness.
-If a website has tons of content, it can still achieve high visibility even with poor ranking performance.
+If a website has a mass of (good) content, it can still achieve high visibility even with poor ranking performance.
 A few pieces of content make it to the first search results page on Google, and with hundreds of thousands or even several million pages, this can add up to a considerable amount.
-However, it is quite clear that pure mass has been losing importance as a success factor for years.
-Without sufficient content quality, the ranking performance and thus the visibility continues to decline over time, as the following graphic shows using the example of the domain cylex.de:

 3. High-performance content formats (HPCFs)

-The third success factor is high-performance content formats, which can be found on almost all websites with above-average success.
-They break the existing boundaries of technical SEO and enable exceptional SEO growth.
+The third success factor is high-performance content formats, which can be found on almost all the websites that have above-average success.
+They break out of SEO boundaries and enable exceptional SEO efficiency and growth.

-What exactly are HPCFs?
+What exactly are HPCFs though?
 To explain, let’s first look at the component ‘content format’, so that we can then talk about high-performance content formats.

 What is a content format?